palmagro/dimension-detector/README.md

 The following is a brief description of the codes contained in each folder (more information can be found in the corresponding sh and py files).

+# cyclesmap

+Contains the program cyclesmap to calculate the number of chordless cycles of length 3,4 and 5 of a given network.

+Parameters:

+- The name of a file contaning an edge list of a network.

 # create_SD

 Contains the script create_SD.sh to generate $\mathbb{S}^D$  surrogates of a given network.